d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/distributions.md

 One shared property for all the distributions listed above is that they all belong to which is known as the *exponential family*.
-The exponential family is a set of distributions whose density can be expressed in the following form :
+The exponential family is a set of distributions whose density can be expressed in the following
+form:

 $$p(\mathbf{x} | \mathbf{\eta}) = h(\mathbf{x}) \cdot \mathrm{exp} \big{(}
 \eta^{\top} \cdot T\mathbf(x) - A(\mathbf{\eta}) \big{)}$$